MrCloud-10/YedekParcaApp/README.md

 6- Shortcomings

 It will be improved that searching by brand or by model.(There can be select one of them but these two different search not sync with other.
-That can be.)
+Can be added parca no in this sync)
 There can be builded better UI with css and pages can be more responsive.